cdavis937/TikTacToeCPP/README.md

-# TikTakToeCPP
+# TicTacToeCPP
-A basic game of Tik Tak Toe that I made in C++ in order to get a better understanding of coding stucture.
+A basic game of Tic Tak Toe that I made in C++ in order to get a better understanding of coding stucture.